embedded-slam/siraj/README.md

 `H`
-Hide all the rows with fields that matches the selected cells(s).
+Hides all the rows with fields that matches the selected cells(s).

 `O`
 Hides everything except rows with fields that matches the selected cell(s).

 `Del`
-Clear all current filter.
+Clears all current filter.

 The three options are also accessible via context menu.
 To unhide a previously hidden row, you can select the unhide option from the context menu for a list of hidden value of the current column, then select the value to unhide.